OfficeDev/office-scripts-docs/docs/develop/excel-async-model.md

 After the `sync` operation completes, the workbook updates to reflect any write operations that script has specified.
 A write operation is setting any property on a Excel object (e.g. `range.format.fill.color = "red"`) or calling a method that changes a property (e.g., `range.format.autoFitColumns()`).
 The `sync` operation also reads any values from the workbook that the script requested by using a `load` operation or a method that returns a `ClientResult` (as discussed in the next sections).

 Synchronizing your script with the workbook can take time, depending on your network.
-You should minimize the number of `sync` calls to help your script run fast.
-Otherwise, you may as well use the standard, synchronous APIs.
+Minimize the number of `sync` calls to help your script run fast.
+Otherwise, the async APIs are not faster the standard, synchronous APIs.

 ### Load

 An async script must load data from the workbook before reading it.
 However, loading data from the entire workbook would greatly reduce the script's speed.
 The `load` method lets your script specifically state what data should be retrieved from the workbook.

 The `load` method is available on every Excel object.
 Your script must load an object's properties before it can read them.
-Not doing so will result in an error.
+Not doing so results in an error.

 The following examples use a `Range` object to show the three ways the `load` method can be used to load data.